 Lunar New Year – How it impacts business aviation ops

 Lunar New Year (also known as Chinese New Year) has a huge impact on business aviation in terms of airport congestion and sold-out hotels/services throughout much of Asia.
-This year, the first day of Lunar New Year will be on February 5, 2019, but congestion and service limitations are likely to start as soon as January 30th and continue through February 11th.
+This year, the first day of Lunar New Year (Year of the Rat) will be on 25 January 2020 (Saturday), but congestion and service limitations are likely to start as soon as 23 January and continue through 31 January.

 If you’re planning a business aviation operation in Asia, during this time, here’s what you need to know.